Deportivo de A Coruña: Crest

 A sky blue diagonal strip on Deportivo crest is based on the Galician flag.

 Deportivo's crest contains cues to predecessor Sala Calvet's crest, with a gentlemen's belt encircling the purple and white banner of the gymnasium.
 The banner itself features a sky blue diagonal strip which represents the maritime flag of A Coruña and the Galician flag.
 In addition, it features a crown which represents its royal patronage (granted in 1909 by Alfonso XIII).
-During the Spanish Republic, the honorific real (royal) and the crown were removed from the club crest; this was to return under Francoist Spain.
+During the Spanish Republic, the honorific real (royal) and the crown were removed from the club crest, but the name and the crown returned after the Spanish Civil War and the start of the Franco regime.

 Kit

-Deportivo have always played in their famous blue and white stripes, but it was not until 1912 that the club made these colours official for matches.
-Deportivo continues to wear blue and white striped shirts with blue shorts and socks, yet their second and third kits change annually according to commercial interests.
-Their current shirt sponsors are local brewery Hijos de Rivera, with Kappa manufacturing the kits.
-In 2015, Deportivo and Estrella Galicia extended their sponsorship deal throughout the 2015–16 La Liga season with an option of a further year.
+Deportivo have always played in blue and white striped kits, but the club only officially adopted these colours for matches in 1912.
+Deportivo continues to wear blue and white striped shirts with blue shorts and socks, while their second and third kits change periodically according to commercial interests.
+Their current shirt sponsors are local brewery Hijos de Rivera (through the Estrella Galicia brand), with Nike manufacturing the kits.